keboola/app-project-migrate/README.md

 Run the migration in destination project wil the following command.
 This is example of project migration from US to EU, please replace these parameters:

-- `DEST_PROJECT_SAPI_TOKEN` - Storage API token associated to admin of destination EU project
+- `DEST_PROJECT_SAPI_TOKEN` - Storage API token associated to admin of destination EU project (master)
-- `SOURCE_PROJECT_SAPI_TOKEN` - Storage API token associated to admin of source US project
+- `SOURCE_PROJECT_SAPI_TOKEN` - Storage API token associated to admin of source US project (non-master, all permissions are required)
 - `MANAGE_API_TOKEN` - Manage API token with super admin rights.
 Must be from source stack.
   Required if parameter `migrateSecrets` is `true`.